The Darkest of the Hillside Thickets

-The Darkest of the Hillside Thickets is a rock band from Chilliwack, British Columbia, Canada.
+The Darkest of the Hillside Thickets is a Canadian rock band from Chilliwack, British Columbia.
 Their music largely consists of often tongue-in-cheek homages to the works of H. P. Lovecraft, specifically the Cthulhu Mythos.

 History

 Band formation (1992)

 The Darkest of the Hillside Thickets formed in January 1992 after meeting at Fraser Valley College in Abbotsford, British Columbia.
 Lead singer Toren Atkinson and lead guitarist Warren Banks formed the band so they could open for local group Mystery Machine.
 Even though they "had no musical training or experience" they were able to create a three song set list and play the opening act for their first show.
+Jordan Pratt of Mystery Machine joined as the band's drummer in 1993 and quit Mystery Machine in 1999 to focus on The Darkest of the Hillside Thickets.

 The band's name is drawn from a phrase in Lovecraft's story The Tomb: "I will tell only of the lone tomb in the darkest of the hillside thickets".
 Atkinson and Banks decided to create a band around the Cthulhu mythos because it was a topic they were interested in, and it was a unique "niche that [needed] to be filled".

 In their early years the band produced three demo tapes: Gurgle Gurgle Gurgle, Hurts Like Hell!, and Cthulhuriffomania.
 Most of the songs were later re-released on other albums.